IAlam0819/Sarcasm-Detection/README.md

 the vocabulary are mapped to vectors of real numbers.
 There are following word embedding techniques:

-Count Vectorizer
+Count Vectorizer,
-TF-IDF Vectorizer
+TF-IDF Vectorizer,
-Hashing Vectorizer
+Hashing Vectorizer,
 Word2Vec

 We will be using TF-IDF Vectorizer for word embedding of our data.
 TF-IDF stands for “Term